rx290/MSDS_Bahria/Second_Semester/BDA_FInals_Notes.md

         - Standalone mode: A single node runs all Hadoop components.
         - Pseudo-distributed mode: A single node runs multiple Hadoop components.
         - Fully distributed mode: Multiple nodes form a cluster, with each node running one or more Hadoop components.

+### HDFS Write Mechanism

+    1. Client Request: A client requests to write data to HDFS.
+    2. NameNode Allocation: The client contacts the NameNode to allocate a block for the data.
+    3. Block Creation: The NameNode creates a new block and returns the block ID and a list of DataNodes to store the block.
+    4. Data Transfer: The client splits the data into packets and transfers them to the first DataNode in the list.
+    5. Pipeline Creation: The first DataNode creates a pipeline to the next DataNode, and so on, until the last DataNode.
+    6. Data Replication: Each DataNode in the pipeline writes the data to its local storage and replicates it to the next DataNode.
+    7. Acknowledgement: Each DataNode sends an acknowledgement to the client after writing the data.
+    8. Block Confirmation: The client confirms the block write with the NameNode.

+### HDFS Read Mechanism

+    1. Client Request: A client requests to read data from HDFS.
+    2. NameNode Lookup: The client contacts the NameNode to get the block locations for the requested data.
+    3. Block Location: The NameNode returns the block locations, including the DataNodes that store the block replicas.
+    4. DataNode Selection: The client selects the closest DataNode that stores the block replica.
+    5. Data Transfer: The client requests the data from the selected DataNode, and the DataNode transfers the data to the client.
+    6. Data Verification: The client verifies the data integrity using checksums.
+    7. Block Caching: The client can cache the block data for future reads.

+#### Key Components

+    - NameNode: Maintains metadata about the HDFS namespace, including block locations and replication information.
+    - DataNode: Stores data blocks and provides data access.
+    - Block: A fixed-size chunk of data (typically 128 MB) that is stored and replicated across DataNodes.

+    Benefits

+    - Scalability: HDFS can scale horizontally by adding more DataNodes.
+    - Fault Tolerance: HDFS replicates data across multiple DataNodes to ensure availability in case of node failures.
+    - High Throughput: HDFS optimizes data transfer by using a pipeline of DataNodes to transfer data in parallel.

+### Control and Data Flow Summary

+    Control Flow

+    1. Client: Initiates read/write requests to HDFS.
+    2. NameNode: Maintains metadata, allocates blocks, and directs clients to DataNodes.
+    3. DataNode: Stores and retrieves data blocks.

+    Data Flow

+    4. Write:
+        1. Client splits data into blocks.
+        2. NameNode allocates blocks and directs client to DataNodes.
+        3. Client writes data to first DataNode, which replicates to other DataNodes.
+    5. Read:
+        1. Client requests data from NameNode.
+        2. NameNode directs client to nearest DataNode with requested block.
+        3. Client reads data from DataNode.

+    Key aspects:

+    - Scalability: HDFS scales horizontally by adding DataNodes.
+    - Fault Tolerance: Data replication ensures availability despite node failures.
+    - High Throughput: Pipelined data transfer optimizes performance.

 ## Hadoop MapReduce